Folding Field

 Performative Wearable Installation | 2025

-The textile structure is constructed using experimental folding principles inspired by origami geometries and Smartlet architectures explored in nano-robotics research.
-Layered translucent fabrics echo the structural logic of nanomembranes, translating microscopic material systems into a tactile, body-scale configuration.
+The textile structure is constructed through experimental folding principles inspired by origami geometries and Smartlet architectures in nano-robotics research.
+Layered translucent materials translate microscopic structural logics into a body-scale configuration.

 In performance, movement, signal, and light interact in real time.
-The wearable operates as a feedback system in which the performer’s gestures continuously influence audiovisual behaviour.
-Rather than presenting a fixed form, Folding Fieldgenerates emergent visual and sonic structures within installation and live performance environments.
+The wearable operates as a responsive system in which gestures continuously shape audiovisual behaviour.
+The work generates shifting perceptual conditions instead of a fixed visual form, unfolding across installation and live performance contexts.

 Year: 2025